toucansites/try-o-template/contents/posts/new-post/index.md

 2. Copy your cover image to the assets folder:

 - The filename should be cover.* (e.g., cover.jpg, cover.png, cover.webp).
-  - If there is a cover.* image in the assets folder, Toucan will automatically use it as the post’s cover image.
+- If there is a cover.* image in the assets folder, Toucan will automatically use it as the post’s cover image, and it will be displayed in the lists.

 ## Step 6: Add Images (Optional)